The content of this article was updated on February 14, 2017, originally published August of 2015

 6. The requirements aren’t completely specified

-8. The application has a WOW factor
+8. The applications have a WOW factor

-Lastly, it is important for your first project to deliver a WOW factor that is worth celebrating.
+Lastly, it is important for your first projects to deliver a WOW factor that is worth celebrating.
 A wow factor is achieved by building something with high value that is unexpected.
 This can be the app by itself or a cool feature.
 Other people throughout your organization should come to you, asking you to apply your new approach to their problems so they can share in that success.

 Begin with the end in mind

 By picking the right first projects, you will illustrate four important things: